usmanr149/urmlblog/_drafts/2022-09-10-Implenting-SSD-TF2.md

 ![_config.yml]({{ site.baseurl }}/images/SSD/VGG-16-SSD.png)

-SSD uses multi-scale feature maps for detections at multiple scales.
-We generate default boxes that are associated with each feature map cell.
-For example in the image below, we can see how the CNN output maps to the default boxes for an image.
+In SSD, the tiles of convolution kernels map to the default boxes.
+The goal is to predict the offsets of the default boxes and the class scores.
+In the image below, we can see how the CNN output maps to the default boxes for an image.

 ![_config.yml]({{ site.baseurl }}/images/SSD/Default_Boxes_and_CNN_outputs.png)

 For each default box we generate $(4 + c + 1)$ outputs, where 4 because of the offsets, $c$ is the number of classes in the dataset and +1 for background.
+To detect an object at muliple scales within a dataset SSD uses multi-scale feature maps for detections at multiple scales.

 ## Matching Default Boxes to Ground Truth Boxes